hepaestus/ubuntu_club_notes/vim_usage.md

 "test_file.txt" 4L, 38B written                        4,0-1         All
 ```

-6. Now hit the escape key and enter **normal** mode again.
+6. Now hit the escape key a and enter **normal** mode again.
-7. Now exit by entering the command mode and quiting all in one go.
+7. Now exit the editor by entering the command mode and quiting all in one go.
 Type `:q` and then hit enter.

 ```bash
 This is some